jdsalasbarrantes/meal-planner/README.md

 ## Meal planner app

 The main purpose of this app is:
-- Learn how to use typescript correctly
+- Learn to use NestJS while taking this [online course](https://www.udemy.com/course/nestjs-zero-to-hero)
-- Learn to use NestJS
+- Learn to apply typescript correctly.
+- Get better understanding of Jest testing framework

 ### Techonologies